ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 The chairs note that they do expect the interim meetings for the working group to be face-to-face, but that open access will be provided by remote participation using the IETF’s toolset.
 The chairs will experiment with different ways to manage the queue, using both in-room and MeetEcho queueing.
 The chairs then reviewed how drafts are adopted and changed.
 The role of the editor was then reviewed, highlighting that they serve the working group, rather than exercising control over the content themselves.

 The group will use GitHub, but the consensus is determined on the list, even though there may be some discussion on PRs (there is a preference to use those for editorial changes).
 The issues list will be used as a tracker, but the mailing list is the focus of discussion for substantive changes. https://ietf-wg-aipref.github.io/ is the working group github page.
-That,and much else, is linked from the datatracker’s page for the wg: https://datatracker.ietf.org/wg/aipref/about/ .
+That, and much else, is linked from the datatracker’s page for the working group: https://datatracker.ietf.org/wg/aipref/about/ .
 The group then reviewed how working group last call and other steps lead to finishing work items.
 The chairs highlighted that positive expressions of support are important in this process.
 The charter of the group may be updated after producing the initial set of deliverables.
 Because of the aggressive timeline for the group’s work, expanding the scope would be done after delivering the initial document(s).

 In response to a question, the chairs clarified the role of the Internet Engineering Steering Group (IESG).
 There were additional clarifications on the contribution process and the IESG ballot process.